 The Prince explained that bringing the fourth edition of the Games to Sydney was a relatively easy decision.
 It is expected that 500 athletes from 17 nations will compete over 11 days from 18-29 October 2018.

-Chief Executive of the Australian Paralympic Committee Lynne Anderson is a Director of the Australian International Military Games, the organisation responsible for bringing the Invictus Games to Australia.
-Anderson is ecstatic that the Games will be staged in Sydney, the spiritual home of the Paralympic Movement in Australia, having hosted the 2000 Paralympic Games.
+The Australian Paralympic Committee’s (APC) Chief Executive Officer Lynne Anderson is a Director of the Australian International Military Games, the organisation responsible for bringing the Invictus Games to Australia.
+Anderson is ecstatic that the Games will be staged in Sydney, the spiritual home of the Paralympic movement in Australia.

 “While our vision at the APC is to support Paralympians and emerging Para-athletes, we know we can play a far broader role in supporting people with a disability to participate in sport.
 The Invictus Games, albeit a very young movement, will absolutely showcase the same commitment to a group of men and women who deserve everyone’s support.